jestjs/jest/docs/CLI.md

 previous: configuration
 ---

-The `jest` command line tool has a number of useful options, although you might never need any of them.
-You can run `jest --help` to view the options available.
-This document will also provide a brief overview.
+The `jest` command line runner has a number of useful options.
+You can run `jest --help` to view all available options.
+Many of the options shown below can also be used together to run tests exactly the way you want.
+Here is a brief overview:

-## Running from command line
+## Running from the command line

 Run all tests (default):
 ```bash